johnisom/leetcode-exercises/john/symmetric-tree/pedac.md

 ### Traversal ###

-1. If root is nil, return array
+1. If root is nil or has no children, return array
+2. If root has no left child, push nil
-2. Recurse on left node
+   Else recurse on left node
 3. Add current val to array
+4. If root has no right child, push nil
+   Else recurse on right
 4. Recurse on right node
 5. Return array